 If your in-house reporting system is like the ones that have been described to us, it's likely a static report that has been set up once for a client to show basic campaign KPIs with basic visualizations like line and bar graphs.
 In short, these solutions largely take campaign data from different platforms and consolidate them in one place.

 But most enterprise companies can relate to needing several different views on data even for the same campaigns.
 The internal team needs an interactive dashboard that helps them see into the weeds.
-The executive team needs a dashboard that helps them see the 10,000 foot view on performance.
-And the client needs a dashboard with the information they want to see and the information you need to convey to them.
+The executive team needs a dashboard that helps them see the 10,000 foot view of performance.
+The client needs a dashboard with the information they want to see and the information you need to convey to them.

 To get these different views with an in-house system, they all need to be set up separately by whoever it is that has the know-how.
 Since requests for changes can come from any of these different stakeholders involved, updates can be needed often.
 And when you scale this up to the level of an enterprise operation, this can quickly become a nightmare to manage.

-These are the types of nuanced needs that enterprise marketing operations have that in-house systems usually fall short in meeting, which, again, is understandable.
-Since they are trying to build an ad hoc solution to save costs, they can’t be expected to have the full feature set of TapClicks — who focuses 100% of their energy on developing the highest quality solution with the end goal of optimizing performance in multiple departments and keeping overhead costs low.
+These are the types of nuanced needs that enterprise marketing operations have that in-house systems usually fall short of meeting, which, again, is understandable.
+Since they are trying to build an ad solution to save costs, they can't be expected to have the full feature set of TapClicks who focus 100% of their energy on developing the highest quality solution with the end goal of optimizing performance in multiple departments and keeping overhead costs low.

 Nonetheless, what the executive, marketing, and ops teams really need is a marketing performance environment where they can access and manipulate real-time data.

 For enterprise companies with complex needs like the ones we've described in this article, going with a third-party analytics platform like TapClicks comes with additional benefits that go beyond just reporting and analytics tools.

 In short, here's an overview of the different features we offer enterprise companies: